 As we got closer to Charleston, I checked my hotel app for available rooms.
 To my surprise, The Elliott House Inn popped up.
 Typically, The Elliott House Inn, known as ‘Charleston’s most charming historic inn’ would be booked this time of year.
 This was our first indication of the effects of the pandemic.
 The Inn is nestled in between other elegant structures on historic Queen Street, within steps of Charleston’s Museum Mile, the French Quarter, and The Battery.
 We didn’t hesitate to book the room!

 We entered the city on Meeting Street, Downtown Charleston’s most historic street.
 It wasn’t long before we began to notice outward signs of the pandemic.
-First we noticed that the windows of one of our favorite restaurants was covered with brown paper.
+First, we noticed that the windows of one of our favorite restaurants were covered with brown paper.
 Then we noticed the empty streets around the historic Charleston City Market where usually there were throngs of people and traffic.

-We turned onto Queen Street and checked in at The Elliott House Inn, a quaint structure built in 1861.
+We turned onto Queen Street and checked in at The Elliott House Inn, a quaint structure built-in 1861.
 The desk clerk apologized for the lack of typical Southern hospitality.
-Due to the pandemic, the evening social and complimentary breakfast was temporarily cancelled.
+Due to the pandemic, the evening social and complimentary breakfast was temporarily canceled.
 He graciously advised that coffee service would be available in the cobblestone courtyard the next morning.
-We assured him that no apologies were necessary and that we delighted to be there.
+We assured him that no apologies were necessary and that we were delighted to be there.